A Quick Guide to Traveling in Taiwan

 traveling in taiwan via train

-Charter Buses: Cheap but Kinda Inconvenient Traveling In Taiwan
+Charter Buses: Cheap but Kinda Inconvenient Taiwan Transportation

 If you want an even cheaper option than the TRA, you may want to look at the long-distance charter buses.
-They’re the cheapest and you get a bit more choice in terms of quality.
+They’re the cheapest, and you get a bit more choice regarding quality.
 Stick with the cheapest bus or aim for something higher-end – it’s all up to you.

-The only downside is that a lot of the charter bus drop-off locations aren’t in the city.
+The only downside is that many of the charter bus drop-off locations aren’t in the city.
 Instead, you usually get dumped by highway interchanges.
-So unless the hotel you’re staying at happens to be right there, you’re going to need another mode of transport.
+So unless the hotel you’re staying at happens to be right there, you will need another mode of transport.

 Still, they’re the only budget option if you’re trying to get to a more rural area.
-If you don’t mind spending a bit more, though, you can try your hand at rentals.
+If you don’t mind spending more, you can try your hand at rentals.

 traveling in taiwan via charter bus